StanislavYurchenko/goit-algo-hw-04/readme.md

-# GOIT Algorithm Homework 04
+# GO-IT Python Homework 04

 ## Overview
 This project contains solutions for Algorithm Homework 04 from GoIT Python course.